raphamorim/tv-react-renderer-benchmark/README.md

 # TV React Renderer Benchmark

+> Honest Benchmark about React renderers for TVs

 | Scenario | React-DOM `16.2.0` | React-TV `0.3.4` | Percentage of best |
 | :--- | :--- | :--- | :--- |
 | Rendering once with 3 Components | `13.4MB` | `12.7MB` |  react-tv with `12.5%`|